AlexTech01/auto-canvas-size/README.md

 # auto-canvas-size
-Useful for automatically resizing ScrollingFrame CanvasSize based on how many elements there are along the Y axis, formatted with a UIGridLayout
+Useful for automatically resizing ScrollingFrame CanvasSize based on how many elements there are along the X and Y axis, formatted with a UIGridLayout or UIListLayout